jasonli12/coding-notes/ruby-on-rails-notes.md

 ### Routing in Rails

-The controller generator (`rails generate controller welcome index about`) created the basic code needed for the `WelcomeController` and its views, and it also created code in the `config/routes.rb` file:
+The controller generator (`rails generate controller welcome index about`) created the basic code needed for the `WelcomeController` and its views (`app/views/welcome/index.html.erb` and `app/views/welcome/about.html.erb`), and it also created code in the `config/routes.rb` file:

 ``` ruby